tidyverse/tibble/tests/testthat/_snaps/rownames.md

       rownames_to_column(mtcars, "cyl")
     Error <tibble_error_column_names_must_be_unique>
       Column name `cyl` must not be duplicated.
+      Caused by error in `stop_vctrs()`:
+      !
+Names must be unique.
+      x These names are duplicated:
+        * "cyl" at locations 2 and 12.
     Code
       rowid_to_column(trees, "Volume")
     Error <tibble_error_column_names_must_be_unique>
       Column name `Volume` must not be duplicated.
+      Caused by error in `stop_vctrs()`:
+      !
+Names must be unique.
+      x These names are duplicated:
+        * "Volume" at locations 3 and 4.
     Code
       column_to_rownames(mtcars, "cyl")
     Error <tibble_error_already_has_rownames>